raunak08/Sentiment_Analysis/README.md

 The 'poly' and 'sigmoid' functions are also used since the data is binary to see if we could get better F1.

-5.1: Random Forest:
+5.1: RANDOM FOREST:
 The random forest classifier fits a number of decision tress classifiers on various samples of the imdb train dataset and averages the output reducing the bias and variance.
 The input to this classifier is the 'tfidf' train set.
 However with such a high accuracy, it is leading me to believe, that the model may overfit with low bias and high variance becuase I have used may trees.

-6.1: Gradient Boost:
+6.1: GRADIENT BOOST:
 The gradient boosting method is widely used.
 The learning parameter alpha is set to 1 and n_params is set to 50.
 But we can see it is not giving enough accuracy.
 I ran out of time to run it for n_params =1000 and it had shown F1 score of 83%.

-7.1: Maximum Entropy Model:
+7.1: MAXIMUM ENTROPY MODEL:
 This is similar to logistic model.
 However, I was not able to run it.